German Caucasus expedition: Prelude

-The Skirmish
+The skirmish

-The arrival of the German troops in Georgia coincided with the growing German-Turkish rivalry for Caucasian influence and resources, notably the oilfields near Baku, Democratic Republic of Azerbaijan, on the Caspian and the associated rail and pipeline connection to Batumi on the Black Sea (Baku-Batumi pipeline).
+The arrival of the German troops in Georgia coincided with the growing German-Turkish rivalry for Caucasian influence and resources, notably the oil fields near Baku, Democratic Republic of Azerbaijan, on the Caspian and the associated rail and pipeline connection to Batumi on the Black Sea (Baku-Batumi pipeline).
 Early in June 1918, the Ottoman 3rd Army under Vehip Pasha renewed its offensive on the main road to Tiflis, and confronted a joint German-Georgian force.

 On June 10, the Turks attacked and took many prisoners, leading to an official threat from Berlin to withdraw its support and troops from the Ottoman Empire.
 Hans von Seeckt was dispatched to Georgia and met with Enver Pasha at Batumi.
 The Ottoman government had to concede to German pressure by sacking Vehip Pasha and halting its drive, for the moment, and further advance into Georgia for the Batumi-Tiflis-Baku railway and associated pipeline.
 The Ottomans reoriented their strategic direction towards Azerbaijan with a blocking action against British forces in northwestern Persia.
 Nuri Pasha led the drive under the Islamic Army of the Caucasus also known as the Ottoman Army of Islam.

 On the way to Baku

 Simultaneously, two additional German divisions were moved from the Balkans and Ukraine to advance on Baku.
 At the same time, Germany provided financial assistance to the Bolshevik government in Moscow and offered to stop the Ottoman Army of Islam in return for guaranteed access to Baku's oil.
 According to the August 27 agreement between the Bolshevik government in Moscow and Germany, the latter was to receive a quarter of Baku's oil production which was sent through the Caspian Sea and up the lower Volga to German supported forces in Ukraine.

-The German government requested from Ottoman Empire to stall an offensive into Azerbaijan.
+The German government requested from the Ottoman Empire to stall an offensive into Azerbaijan.
 Enver Pasha ignored this request.
 After the Battle of Baku, the Ottoman Army of Islam under Nuri Pasha, on the heels of the evacuating Soviet forces, captured the city on September 15, 1918.

 The Soviet Bicherakhov detachment and the German Caucasus Expedition led by Colonel Friedrich von der Holtz met on 17 September, along with the forces of the Baku Commune who were leaving the city.
 Grigory Korganov was a Georgian Communist activist participating in the Battle of Baku, one of the 26 Baku Commissars and Bolshevik Party leaders in Azerbaijan during the Russian Revolution.
 However, a severe political crisis in Germany, which started later that month, rendered the Caucasus expedition abortive.

 Aftermath

 On October 21, the German government ordered the withdrawal of all troops from the region.
 The last ship with German soldiers aboard departed from Poti, Georgia, on December 13, 1918.
-Thus, it was the last German military formation to return home, in April 1919, from active service in World War I.
+Thus, in April 1919 it became the last German military formation to return home from active service in World War I.